-Here I leave my ranking of best body tanners, if you are still comparing products.
-But if what you are interested in is to see how it works and know opinions of the Bondi Sands Self tanning Foam self-tanner, read on.
+Here is my ranking of best body tanners, if you are still undecided and comparing products.
+But if what you are interested in is to see how it works and looking for opinions of the Bondi Sands Self tanning Foam self-tanner, read on.

 Bondi Sands is a well-known Australian brand of self-tanners.
 They have an average price and are a low-cost alternative to the most popular in St Tropez, for example.